nathanssantos/clockify-teams/README.md

 # Clockify Teams

-Team management app used to generate warnings and send email reports about collaborator's performance and payments.
+Team management app used to generate warnings and send email reports about collaborator's performance.